microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 whether the processed data files exist or not.
 If not, it will then trigger the pipeline again.
 Otherwise, the system will reuse the processed data files.

-The original data are provided by `Azure public dataset
-<https://github.com/Azure/AzurePublicDataset>`_.
-In our scenario, we pre-processed the AzurePublicDatasetV2.
-The dataset contains real Azure VM workloads, including the information of VMs and their utilization readings in 2019 lasting for 30 days.

 Environment Interface
 ^^^^^^^^^^^^^^^^^^^^^^